binary-climber/zero_day/README.md

 *First, again.
-Let's see if this change is enough*
+Let's see if this change is enough in RED*